Blackbandit22/Experior/README.md

 │
 │   with module.static_web.aws_s3_bucket_policy.frontend_bucket_policy,
 │   on s3_cloudfront/main.tf line 30, in resource "aws_s3_bucket_policy" "frontend_bucket_policy":
-│   30: resource "aws_s3_bucket_policy" "frontend_bucket_policy" {
+│   30: resource "aws_s3_bucket_policy" "frontend_bucket_policy"
 │

 No worries, just re-run the failed job to clear the error and complete the build.

-To destroy infrastructure, uncomment the destroy block in the workflow file and run the pipeline.
-This will destroy all available resources in the given branch..
+Before running the pipeline comment the destroy block in the workflow file.
+This will build all available resources in the given branch.
+To destroy them once built, comment out the block.

  <!-- destroy-infrastructure:
     runs-on: ubuntu-latest